Community gardens in New York City: Community gardening movement

 In January 1999, 114 gardens were put up for public auction without input from the community usually provided by the Uniform Land Use Review Procedure (ULURP).
 There were no use restrictions placed on these lots and local coalitions were formed in opposition staging demonstrations, participating in political events, utilizing formal approaches such as lawsuits, and built networks.
 112 of the gardens were purchased by two land-trust organizations, New York Restoration Project and the Trust for Public Land.
 A second proposed sale of over 600 gardens included land use restrictions that developers needed to use some of the land for 'civic functions.'
-In 2000, the city sent bulldozers to level an unprotected Esperanza Garden, a community garden located on the Lower East Side which was founded in 1978.
+In 2000, the city sent bulldozers to level an unprotected Esperanza Garden, a community garden located on the Lower East Side, which was founded in 1978.
 The leveling of the garden caused concern from the New York State Democratic Committee citing campaign contributions given to Giuliani during his campaign for mayor from the developer proposing to build on the site.
-Attorney General Eliot Spitzer also opposed the administration by recommending state environmental review or an act of the Legislature needed to happen before the sale of community gardens.
+Attorney General Eliot Spitzer also opposed the administration by recommending that state environmental review or an act of the Legislature be required before the sale of community gardens.

-In 2002, Mayor Michael Bloomberg settled the lawsuit by Spitzer which preserved 500 gardens by placing them in the jurisdiction of City agencies, leaving approximately 150 gardens open for development.
-The success of the preservation of the gardens is due to re-framing the conflict as a quality of life issue rather than housing vs. gardens argument.
-Gardeners also framed the threat of development as a threat to their communities citing gardens were a space where a diverse population was able to work together while building community and becoming a larger voice to the city together.
+In 2002, Mayor Michael Bloomberg settled the lawsuit by Spitzer, which preserved 500 gardens by placing them in the jurisdiction of City agencies, leaving approximately 150 gardens open for development.
+The success of the preservation of the gardens is due to reframing the conflict as a quality of life issue rather than a housing vs. gardens argument.
+Gardeners also framed the threat of development as a threat to their communities, citing that gardens were a space where a diverse population was able to work together while building community and becoming a larger voice to the city together.

 In early 2015, Mayor Bill de Blasio made plans to build housing on over 40 city-owned sites housing community gardens citing the need for affordable housing.
 These gardens had signed interim-use agreements with GreenThumb and city maps showed them as vacant spaces.
-The R.F.Q. to sell lots to developers for $1 was not made publicly and gardeners found out about the initiative through 596 Acres, a non-profit who maps open city land and advocates for community uses.
-In January 2016, 36 of the gardens were conveyed into Parks Department to remain gardens.
+The R.F.Q. to sell lots to developers for $1 was not made publicly and gardeners found out about the initiative through 596 Acres, a non-profit that maps open city land and advocates for community uses.
+In January 2016, 36 of the gardens were conveyed into the Parks Department to remain gardens.

-In November 2025, the Adams administration while transitioning out of office after Mayor-elect Zohran Mamdani won the 2025 mayoral election, designated Elizabeth Street Garden as a city park, making it impossible to build on the site without state approval.
+In November 2025, the Adams administration, while transitioning out of office after Mayor-elect Zohran Mamdani won the 2025 mayoral election, designated Elizabeth Street Garden as a city park, making it impossible to build on the site without state approval.
 Mamdani criticized the decision from an affordable housing perspective.
 Mayor Adams had initially approved an affordable housing project on the garden’s site but pulled back in June.